Bradley R. Wilcox

-Bradley Ray Wilcox (born December 25, 1959) is a professor of ancient scripture at Brigham Young University (BYU) and has been the second counselor in the Young Men general presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) since April 2020.
+Bradley Ray Wilcox (born December 25, 1959) is a professor of ancient scripture at Brigham Young University (BYU) and was a counselor in the Young Men general presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) from April 2020 to August 2025.
 He is the author of several books, most notably The Continuous Atonement.
-He often speaks at various events of the LDS Church and served on its Sunday School General Board.
+He often speaks at various LDS Church events and served on its Sunday School General Board.

 Early life and career

 Wilcox was raised in Provo, Utah and, for a time, lived in Ethiopia.
 He served as a missionary for the LDS Church in the Chile Viña del Mar Mission, where he wrote the mission song.
 He attended BYU, graduating with a bachelor's degree in elementary education in 1985.
 Wilcox then worked as a sixth-grade teacher in Provo.
 He later earned a master's degree in teaching and learning, also from BYU.
 Wilcox received a Doctor of Philosophy from the University of Wyoming in "curriculum and instruction with a focus in literacy."
 He then became a professor at BYU, first in the Teacher Education Department, and later in the Department of Ancient Scripture.